 The grant applications yielded no results.
 Foundations were not impressed with an organization with no paid staff, a few manuscripts in process, an office in an 8-by-10-foot room in Rosen's basement, and an idea almost no one had ever heard of.
 Undaunted, Rosen and Young pursued the other track they had been exploring, namely to seek members, sell publications, and, eventually, to hold seminars and conferences.
 They wrote and had printed a first issue of a newsletter and put together a resource guide on employee ownership.
 The newsletter and a membership appeal was mailed to prospective members, culled from lists of people other people shared with the NCEO.
 By the end of 1981, the NCEO had about 200 members.
 It also had two publications: the resource guide and a general publication called The Employee Ownership Reader.
 Work with the media had yielded a number of favorable stories, which generated inquiries.
 Some of these people joined or bought the book.
 At year's end, revenues were about $27,000.

 Over the ensuing years, membership grew gradually, the list of publications expanded, media coverage increased, and the NCEO received a grant to do a research project.
 By 1983, the NCEO was self-sustaining; by the mid-1980s, it had grown to five staff people and about 1,000 members.
 In the 1990s, the NCEO expanded to cover stock options and purchase plans as well as ESOPs.
 It launched a Web site at ESOP.org and then switched to NCEO.org in 1996.
-Today, it has 11 employees; over 3,000 members; an extensive list of publications, workshops, and conferences; and a budget of well over $1 million.
+Today, it has 14 employees; more than 3,000 members; an extensive list of publications, workshops, and conferences; and a budget of well over $2 million.
 Its work now covers international equity plans as well as U.S.-only plans, and it has done a number of projects abroad.